Spring 2026 — Assignment 5

 [Total: 100 pts.]

 1. (2 pts.)
-What is the minimum number of pointers to be followed to satisfy the query: Get all records with key(s) greater than 15 and less than 56?
+What is the minimum number of pointers to be followed to satisfy the query: Get all records with key(s) between 39 and 56, inclusive?

 You should count only pointers from parent node to child node and pointers from sibling node to sibling node.
 Not key to actual data on the physical disk.